 Oh my, these little gems are absolutely gorgeous!
 This is my dreamy white chocolate & raspberry recipe post for Valentines day and trust me, your other half will be made up with these!
 I will certainly be making these again this weekend for my boyfriend as he loved them!

 These cupcakes have the colour of love filled inside from the fresh raspberry’s (with real chocolate chips running through the cakes too!) and the white chocolate ganache on top is just a taste sensation!
 I made these last weekend for my family and they were gone in two days I got the ganache recipe from The Great British Bake Off Show Stoppers Book and it tastes amazing!
-This recipe makes the ganache so it cools thick enough to pipe but it does advice that if you want runny ganache to pour over a cake use 100 ml cream and no butter Honestly, you have to try it!
+This recipe makes the ganache so it cools thick enough to pipe but it does advise that if you want runny ganache to pour over a cake use 100 ml cream and no butter Honestly, you have to try it!
 Let me know what you think of this bake by adding a comment at the bottom of the page p.s. if your looking for more treats for Valentines day check out these delicious ideas!

 Makes 11 Prep Time 10mins Cook Time 25mins Difficulty: Easy